splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

       10.202.4.202,,2c,public,,,2000,,t,
 ```

-Then if the device `sysDescr` match `'.*linux.*'` filter, `smart_profile` profile will be polled.
+Then, if the device `sysDescr` matches the `'.*linux.*'` filter, the `smart_profile` profile will be polled.

 ## varBinds configuration
-`varBinds` short for "variable binding" in SNMP.
-The combination of an Object Identifier (OID) and a value.
+`varBinds` is short for "variable binding" in the SNMP.
+It is the combination of an Object Identifier (OID) and a value.
 `varBinds` are used for defining what OIDs should be requested from SNMP Agents. `varBinds` is a required
 subsection of each profile.
-Syntax configuration of `varBinds` looks following:
+The syntax configuration of `varBinds` looks like the following:

  [ "MIB-Component", "MIB object"[Optional], "MIB index number"[Optional]]

- - `MIB-Component` - The SNMP MIB, itself, consists of distinct component MIBs, each of which refers to a specific
+ - `MIB-Component` - The SNMP MIB itself consists of distinct component MIBs, each of which refers to a specific
- defined collection of management information that is part of the overall SNMP MIB eg. `SNMPv2-MIB`.
+ defined collection of management information that is part of the overall SNMP MIB, eg., `SNMPv2-MIB`.
- If only `MIB-Component` is set then SC4SNMP will get whole subtree.
+ If only the `MIB-Component` is set, then the SC4SNMP will get the whole subtree.
  - `MIB object` -  The SNMP MIB stores only simple data types: scalars and two-dimensional arrays of scalars,
  called tables.
-Keywords SYNTAX, ACCESS, and DESCRIPTION as well as other keywords such as STATUS and
+The keywords SYNTAX, ACCESS, and DESCRIPTION as well as other keywords such as STATUS and
- INDEX is used to define the SNMP MIB managed objects.
+ INDEX are used to define the SNMP MIB managed objects.
  - `MIB index number` - Define index number for given MIB Object eg. `0`.

 Example: